AlexsJones/sfs/README.md

 ```

-This becomes accessible at via the service in cluster
+This becomes accessible at via the service in cluster `http://sfs:8100/k3s`

 ## Install

-`make helm`
+- Setup the files you want to download in the helm chart.

+- `make helm`  or `cd chart && helm install --upgrade sfs .`

 ### configuration